Connect with others who understand.

 Blood Tests

-Although blood tests cannot show whether or not you have migraine, they can identify whether symptoms might be caused by toxins, a brain infection, or problems with your cardiovascular system (heart and blood vessels).
+Although blood tests cannot show whether or not you have migraine, they can identify whether symptoms might be caused by toxins or a brain infection.

-A lumbar puncture (LP) can be used to check for infection, bleeding, cancer, or inflammation in the brain.
-A lumbar puncture involves the doctor inserting a thin, hollow needle between two vertebrae in your back to collect a sample of cerebrospinal fluid (CSF).
-CSF bathes the brain and the spinal cord.
-LP can cause discomfort, and many people develop a headache after the procedure.
+A lumbar puncture, or spinal tap, can be used to check for infection or inflammation in the brain.
+A lumbar puncture involves the doctor inserting a thin, hollow needle between two vertebrae in your back to collect a sample of cerebrospinal fluid, which bathes the brain and the spinal cord.
+A lumbar puncture can cause discomfort, and many people develop a headache after the procedure.

 At What Age Does Migraine Usually Start?

-Migraines begin before age 40 in more than 90 percent of people.
+Migraine attacks begin before age 40 in more than 90 percent of people who get them.
 Some types of migraine are more common in children, while others are more common in older people.

 The process of ruling out similar conditions is referred to as differential diagnosis.
-To list just a few, conditions that may resemble migraine include transient ischemic attack (TIA), seizure disorder, headache associated with head trauma, temporal arteritis (inflammation of the arteries that supply blood to the head and brain), brain infections, hypoglycemia (low blood sugar), hemorrhage (bleeding in the brain), and hydrocephalus (buildup of CSF in the brain).
+Conditions that may resemble migraine include headaches associated with head trauma, temporal arteritis (inflammation of the arteries that supply blood to the head and brain), brain infections, hypoglycemia (low blood sugar), hemorrhage in the brain, and hydrocephalus (a buildup of cerebrospinal fluid in the brain).

 All updates must be accompanied by text or a picture.